Digitalturkk/Digitalturkk/README.md

 - 👋 Salam, I’m @Digitalturkk
-- 👨‍🏫 Python Instructor
+- 👨‍🏫 Programming Instructor
 - 👀 I’m interested in IT sphere at least for 5 years
-- 🌱 I’m currently learning CyberSecurity/Data Analysis
+- 🌱 I’m currently learning Backend/AI
 - 🏫 I’m study IT at university
 - 📫 How to reach me (studentfaridhuseynov@gmail.com)